 Do you and I understand this well?
 No. We struggle to expand our earth-bound thinking to encompass such a thought.
-But the New Testament requires us to stretch so that we might obey Jesus' own words to make disciples and baptize "in the name of the Father and of the Son and of the Holy Spirit."
-(Matthew 28:19)
+But the New Testament itself requires us to stretch so that we might obey Jesus' own words to make disciples and baptize "in the name of the Father and of the Son and of the Holy Spirit" (Matthew 28:19).

-- Robert M. Bowman, Jr., "Oneness Pentecostalism and the Trinity."
-This is a careful and thoughtful article that explains and then refutes Oneness views of the trinity. http://www.gospeloutreach.net/optrin.html
+Robert M. Bowman, Jr., "Oneness Pentecostalism and the Trinity," Christian Research Institute magazine Forward, Fall 1985.
+This is a careful and thoughtful article that explains and then refutes Oneness views of the trinity. https://www.gospeloutreach.net/optrin.html

 In-depth Bible study books

 You can purchase one of Dr. Wilson's complete Bible studies in PDF, Kindle, or paperback format.